 Figure 3.2.4-6 plots the TVOC concentrations in the extraction wells versus time.
 Results of the extraction well samples are found on Table F-11.
-The influent VOC concentrations showed little change over the reporting period.
-The average TVOC concentration in the influent during 2013 was 24 $\mu$ g/L. The results of the influent and effluent sampling are summarized on Tables F-12 and F-13, respectively.
+The influent VOC concentrations showed an increase over the reporting period.
+The average TVOC concentration in the influent during 2014 was $18 \mu g/L$.
+In 2013 new extraction well RW-7 became operational.
+The results of the influent and effluent sampling are summarized on Tables F-12 and F-13, respectively.

 Mass balance was calculated for the period of operation to determine the mass removed from the aquifer by the pumping wells.
 Average flow rates for each monthly monitoring period were used, in combination with the TVOC concentration in the airstripper influent, to determine the pounds removed.
-Flow averaged 432 gpm during 2013 (Table 3.2.4-4, and Table F-14), and approximately 56 pounds of VOCs were removed.
-Approximately 1082 pounds of
+Flow averaged 476 gpm during 2014 (Table 3.2.4-3, and Table F-14), and approximately 58 pounds of VOCs were removed.
+Approximately 1140 pounds of VOCs have been removed since the system began operations in October 2001.
+The cumulative total of VOCs removed vs. time is plotted on Figure 3.2.4-5.